nestor-diaz/react-scroll-sync-table/README.md

 ## ScrollSyncTable
-### A table to show components in a expresive way with horizontal synced scroll.
+### A table to show components in a declarative way with horizontal synced scroll.

 The table is a composition of React components where you explicitly set the Columns and the Rows.